dotnet/jitutils/doc/diffs.md

 ## Analyzing diffs: jit-analyze

 The jitutils suite includes the jit-analyze tool for analyzing diffs produced by the jit-diff/jit-dasm utilities.
-It is automatically run, by default, when `jit-diff diff` is used.
+It is automatically run, by default, when `jit-diff diff --base --diff` is used.

 jit-analyze cracks the generated baseline and diff `*.dasm` files and computes the code size difference between the two based on the output produced